sathya050801/sathya050801/README.md

 ‣ 🧐 Looking for internships and opportunities

 ‣ 👬 Ready to collaborate

+‣ ⛹️‍♂️ Team player and an explorer

 ‣ 😂 Fun fact: I love food but I eat less